nateg101/Gilded-Rose/README.md

 ## Usage

 `git clone git@github.com:nateg101/Gilded-Rose.git`

-Manage inventory:
+`bundle install`

+### Run Tests & Linting

+Tests - `rspec`
+Linting -  `rubocop`

+### How to Manage Inventory

 Open a Ruby REPL

-Require the following, this will give you access to all items that may be stocked in the Gilded Rose:
+Type the following, this will give you access to all items that may be stocked in the Gilded Rose:

 * `require './lib/gilded_rose'`
 * `require './lib/item'`